bericp1/boilerplate-react-reflux/README.md

 The compiled front-end is outputted to `public/dist/` from which it is served.

-Server logic goes in `server.js` and separate express `Router`s in `routes/`, which can use mongoose models deined in `models/` for persistent storage.
+Server logic goes in `server.js` and separate express `Router`s in `routes/`, which are required and mounted in `server.js` and can use mongoose models defined in `models/` for persistent storage.

 ## Build tasks